howardwong97/VaR-Forecasting-with-ARMA-GARCH/README.md

 Here I go through the basic theory of Autoregressive Moving-Average (ARMA) and General Autoregressive Conditional Heteroscedastic (GARCH) processes and why they are relevant.

-## 3: ARMA-GARCH MLE Normal Distribution
+## 3: ARMA-GARCH Maximum Likelihood Estimation

-I demonstrate how Maximum Likelihood Estimation can be applied using the Gaussian likelihood function.
+I demonstrate how Maximum Likelihood Estimation can be applied using various likelihood functions.

-## 4: GARCH with Students-t Distribution

-Similar to above, but this time with a different likelihood function.

-## 5: Forecasting Value at Risk
+## 4: Forecasting Value at Risk

-Here, I bring all the theory and code from the previous notebooks and perform a backtest of the model to estimate one day 5% VaR values.
+Here, I bring all the theory and code from the previous notebooks and perform a backtest of the model. to estimate one day 5% VaR values.
 I also demonstrate how the results show that the model is not as predictive/ accurate as it may seem.